Swinburne Research Centres

 - Swinburne University Centre for Computing and Engineering Software Systems

-- The Brain and Psych Sciences Centre
+- The Brain and Psychological Science Research Centre

-- The Business, Work and Ageing Centre for Research
+- The Swinburne Centre for Social Impact

 The Centre for Advanced Internet Architectures (CAIA) has three primary goals: perform industrially relevant, innovative and critical research into new IP networking architectures; provide a world-class, stimulating and flexible research and teaching environment; and establish collaborations with leading industrial and academic research groups within and outside Australia.